 The dependent coverage expansion of the ACA was implemented in 2010, starting with a revision of the IRS rules in March.
 Starting on September 23rd 2010, insurers offering dependent-coverage policies that included children were required to allow older children to remain enrolled up to their 26th birthday, as of the next renewal date of the plan.
 The Veterans Administration allowed dependent children to remain on parental policies in a manner similar to other employers (typically allowing older dependents coverage until they were 19 years, or 24 years for full-time students), and Medicaid and CHIP defined children as those under age 19.
-As
+As mentioned above, recent state laws have changed the availability of parental coverage for older children, with thirty states implementing some form of the dependent-coverage mandate prior to the ACA.

-1 Five states (IL, MD, MN, MO, and MT) are included in Monheit et al. (2011) as reform states but not in Levine, McKnight, and Heep (2011).
+2 Five states (IL, MD, MN, MO, and MT) are included in Monheit et al. (2011) as reform states but not in Levine et al. (2011).
 Four of those states implemented their laws in January 2008.
-Washington is classified as a reform state in the Levine, McKnight, and Heep (2011) analysis but not in the Monheit et al. (2011) analysis.
-Levine, McKnight, and Heep (2011) use ages 19-24 as their base sample while Monheit et al. (2011) use ages 19-29 as six reform states had extended the affected age beyond 24 years.
-Private correspondence with the authors and our own investigations with CPS data suggest that differences are not attributable to any particular difference in approach.
+Washington is classified as a reform state in the Levine et al. (2011) analysis but not in the Monheit et al. (2011) analysis.
+Levine et al. (2011) use ages 19-24 as their base sample while Monheit et al. (2011) use ages 19-29 as six reform states had extended the affected age beyond 24 years.